avaframe/AvaFrame/docs/moduleCom2AB.rst

 * Calculate :math:`\beta`.
 * Calculate the :math:`\alpha_j` angles using the adequate standard, small avalanche or custom parameter set.

-Post-processing:
+Postprocessing:

 * Plot and save results.

 Configuration parameters
 ---------------------------------

-:distance: re-sampling distance.
-The given avalanche path is re-sampled with a step <= 10m (default).
+:distance: resampling distance.
+The given avalanche path is resampled with a step <= 10m (default).

 :dsMin: float.
 Threshold distance [m].
 When looking for the beta point make sure at least dsMin meters after the beta point also have an angle bellow 10° (dsMin=30m as default).

-:smallAva: boolean (False as default) depending on if you want to apply the :math:`(k_1, k_2, k_3, k_4, SD)` set of small avalanches or standard avalanches
+:smallAva: boolean (False as default) if True apply :math:`(k_1, k_2, k_3, k_4, SD)` set of small avalanches or False, standard avalanches

 :customParam: boolean (False as default).
 Enables to choose custom :math:`(k_1, k_2, k_3, k_4, SD)``.
-If True, the value from the configuration file are used
+If True, the values from the configuration file are used

 :k1: float.
 Use this value if ``customParam=True``